erizov/Professor/semester_9/lecture_57_concurrency_advanced/actor_model/README.md

 ### Comprehension

-1. Can you explain how Actor Model works in your own words?
+1. Can you explain how Actor System works in your own words?
-2. What is the key insight or technique that makes Actor Model efficient?
+2. What is the key insight or technique that makes Actor System efficient?

 ### Analysis

 3. What are the best-case, average-case, and worst-case time complexities?
-4. When would you choose Actor Model over alternative algorithms?
+4. When would you choose Actor System over alternative algorithms?

 ### Application

-5. Can you implement Actor Model from memory without looking at the code?
+5. Can you implement Actor System from memory without looking at the code?
-6. What real-world problem could you solve using Actor Model?
+6. What real-world problem could you solve using Actor System?

 ### Debugging

-7. What are the most common mistakes when implementing Actor Model?
+7. What are the most common mistakes when implementing Actor System?
-8. How would you test your Actor Model deployment?
+8. How would you test your Actor System deployment?

 **Scoring**: If you can answer 6+ questions confidently, you've mastered this approach!

 ## Approach Visualization

-*Visual diagram for Actor Model would be added here* *Consider using online visualization tools or drawing step-by-step execution*
+*Visual diagram for Actor System would be added here* *Consider using online visualization tools or drawing step-by-step execution*

 ## Practice Exercises

 ### Level 1: Understanding (Beginner)

-1. Trace through Actor Model step-by-step with input: [5, 2, 8, 1, 9]
+1. Trace through Actor System step-by-step with input: [5, 2, 8, 1, 9]
-2. Identify the base case(s) in Actor Model
+2. Identify the base case(s) in Actor System
-3. Explain why Actor Model has its time complexity
+3. Explain why Actor System has its time complexity

 ### Level 2: Deployment (Intermediate)

-4. Implement Actor Model from scratch using only the function signature
+4. Implement Actor System from scratch using only the function signature
-5. Modify Actor Model to handle edge cases (empty input, single element, etc.)
+5. Modify Actor System to handle edge cases (empty input, single element, etc.)
 6. Add logging to track the atechniques execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Actor Model for a specifapplyuse case (e.g., nearly sorted data)
+7. Optimize Actor System for a specifapplyuse case (e.g., nearly sorted data)
-8. Implement a parallel or distributed version of Actor Model
+8. Implement a parallel or distributed version of Actor System
 9. Compare Actor System performance with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)

-10. Design a structure that uses Actor Model to tackle a production problem
+10. Design a structure that uses Actor System to tackle a production problem
-11. Create unit tests with 100% code coverage for Actor Model
+11. Create unit tests with 100% code coverage for Actor System
-12. Write a technical blog post explaining Actor Model to beginners
+12. Write a technical blog post explaining Actor System to beginners

 ## Real-World Applications

-- **Enterprise Applications**: Actor Model is employed in production systems
+- **Enterprise Applications**: Actor System is employed in production systems
 - **Performance Optimization**: Applied to improve structure efficiency -Architecturetem Design**: Integral part of scalable architecture patterns

-## Common Misconceptions
+## Specific misconceptions with corrections

-❌ **WRONG**: "Actor Model is the best solution for all problems" ✓ **CORRECT**: Actor Model has specific employ cases and trade-offs; choose algorithms based on requirements
+❌ **WRONG**: "Actor System is the best solution for all problems" ✓ **CORRECT**: Actor System has specific employ cases and trade-offs; choose algorithms based on requirements

-❌ **WRONG**: "Actor Model is too complex to understand" ✓ **CORRECT**: Actor Model can be understood by breaking it down into smaller steps
+❌ **WRONG**: "Actor System is too complex to understand" ✓ **CORRECT**: Actor System can be understood by breaking it down into smaller steps

 ## Examples of ImplRealizationis strategy/pattern is implemented in various advanced frameworks and technologies.